griptape-ai/ComfyUI-Griptape/README.md

 ### Dec 31, 2024
  * Removed manual version tracking in versions.js and now pulling the information from the `pyproject.toml`.
 To see what version you're running, choose RMB -> Griptape and look at the `Version` information.
+ * Removed `griptape_config.py` as it's no longer being used
+ * Added testing to catch spelling, type, and other errors. _Note_: This was a massive effort - hopefully it didn't introduce any errors.

 ### Dec 27, 2024
  * Fixed missing classmethod for OllamaPromptDriver